 When Gympie girl, Amy Coates decided to volunteer her nursing and midwifery skills to help Sierra Leone in 2009, she created a series of circumstances that led to a lasting connection between Gympie and the people of Yiben.

 Amy’s first trip involved training community nurses, updating and digitizing the course material and working with Mercy Ships to help establish a birthing centre in the capital, Freetown.
 During this time she met a British zoologist, Chris Ransom who told her about a very remote northern village where he had instigated a community school a few years earlier.
-Amy with her brother, Jay, later took up his suggestion to connect with Mallam and visit this village of Yiben.
+Amy with her brother, Jay, took up his suggestion to connect with Mallam and visit this village of Yiben.

 Help us support this community